paulgribble/plaintext_workshop/markdown/ms.md

 Functional connectivity analyses were performed on both resting-state runs acquired on day 1.
-Following preprocessing, a bandpass filter of 0.01 – 0.1 Hz was applied to the resting-state data (Biswal et al., 1995; Damoiseaux et al., 2006).
-Mean-based intensity normalization was performed (mean value of 10,000) to remove global intensity differences between runs (Damoiseaux et al., 2006).
+Following preprocessing, a bandpass filter of 0.01 – 0.1 Hz was applied to the resting-state data [@Biswal:1995aa;
+@Damoiseaux:2006aa].
+Mean-based intensity normalization was performed (mean value of 10,000) to remove global intensity differences between runs [@Damoiseaux:2006aa].
 We carried out seed-based correlation analyses on each subject's resting-state runs using FILM (FMRIB's Improved General Linear Model).
 This allowed us to assess FC between each ROI and the rest of the brain on day 1.
 The mean time series of each ROI was used as the predictor of interest in the GLM.
 Nuisance regressors included the temporal derivative of the mean ROI time series, 6 rigid body motion parameters obtained from motion correction, mean global signal, mean white matter signal and mean CSF signal.
 For each ROI, the results of the subject-level analyses were then entered into a mixed-effects group-level analysis in which the predictor of interest was the group mean.

 Prior to the fMRI scan session on day 1, all subjects had performed 200 reaches in the null field.
 Even though the robot did not apply